Update, 9/21/21: We’ve reviewed our recommendations and are confident these are still the best routers you can buy.

 Where other routers offer a complicated web interface, Google offers simple configuration through the Google Home app.
 You can also control your wireless network by talking to Google Assistant—for example, you can tell it to reboot your router or turn off the Wi-Fi to specific devices.
 Nest Wifi points even have built-in smart speakers with Google Assistant.

-That said, if Wi-Fi 6 isn’t important to you or you just want to save some cash on a solid mesh system, it’s hard to go wrong with Google Nest Wifi.
+That said, if Wi-Fi 6 isn’t necessary for you or you want to save some cash on a solid mesh system, it’s hard to go wrong with Google Nest Wifi.
 A two-pack is cheaper than the Asus ZenWiFi AX (XT8), and Google promises 4400 square feet of coverage.
 Or, pick a three-pack to cover up to 6600 square feet.

-You can even purchase a single Nest Wifi device if the convenience of Google’s software appeals to you but 2200 square feet is good enough and you don’t need to cover a large area.
+You can even purchase a single Nest Wifi device if the convenience of Google’s software appeals to you, if 2200 square feet is good enough, and you don’t need to cover a large area.